The monthly FT-Peterson US Economic Monitor tracks voter sentiment towards the US economy ahead of the presidential election in November.

 The poll’s headline question takes its cue from Ronald Reagan.
 During the 1980 campaign in which he defeated incumbent Jimmy Carter, Reagan asked voters: “Are you better off than you were four years ago?”
 With the economy in a recession, most answered “no,” and Reagan won in a landslide.
 Since then, the “better off” question has been seen as a crucial litmus test for a president’s re-election prospects.

-According to the latest FT-Peterson survey, conducted between June 23 and 29, about two-thirds of likely voters say they are not better off financially than they were at the start of Mr Trump’s presidency.
-Answers to the “better off” question fall squarely along partisan lines.
+According to the latest FT-Peterson survey, conducted between September 9 and 14, 35% of likely voters say they are better off financially than they were at the start of Mr Trump’s presidency, a slightly higher percentange than the month before.
+The change has been driven mainly by a gender split among both Democrats and Republicans.

-The latest poll shows only 13 per cent of Democrats believe they are better off since Mr Trump became president; 69 per cent of Republicans do.
-These numbers have remained more or less stable since October.
+Overall, answers to the “better off” question still fall along partisan lines.
+The latest poll shows 51 per cent of Democrats believe they are worse off since Mr Trump became president; 7 per cent of Republicans do.

 Have Trump’s economic policies helped or hurt the US economy?

-The new poll found that 49 per cent believed Mr Trump’s policies had helped the economy.
+The new poll found that 45 per cent believed Mr Trump’s policies had helped the economy—the same percentage who said they believed Mr Trump's policies had hurt the economy.

 Coronavirus has realigned voters’ concerns and behaviour